BenCuff/github-pages-test/docs/communicating-uncertainty.md

 Data visualisations should include aids such as shaded ribbons or error bars to represent uncertainty [1].
 This is a simple yet impactful way of communicating uncertainty in statistics or data.
 The choice of visualisation method depends on:

--the nature of your data
+- the nature of your data
--the level of detail you want to convey
+- the level of detail you want to convey
--the familiarity of your audience with different chart types
+- the familiarity of your audience with different chart types

 When visualising uncertainty, you should consider all three.